mangalam-research/salve/README.rst

 The ``[rng as js]`` parameter is the RNG, simplified and converted to JavaScript.
 The ``[xml to validate]`` parameter is the XML file to validate against the RNG.

-Remember to call the ``end()`` method on your walker at the end of validation to make sure that there are no unclosed tags, etc.

 Events
 ======